Dance of the hormones

 If you’re not able to feed him in that first hour,

-you can hand-express colostrum (early milk) for him in the first two hours after the birth when it’s plentiful – you may get several mls (millilitres) for him, which he can have by tube if he’s not able to suckle yet.
-You can re-create your skin-to-skin experience as soon as you can be together: baby in just a nappy, against your bare chest, with a blanket over both of you.
+you can hand-express colostrum (early milk) for him in the first two hours after the birth when it’s plentiful – you may get several mls (millilitres) for him.
+He can have this life-saving colostrum by tube if he’s not able to suckle yet.
+Asd soon as you can be together, you can re-create your skin-to-skin experience: baby in just a nappy, against your bare chest, with a blanket over both of you.
 The oxytocin may not be flowing so freely as right after birth, so you may need more relaxing and snuggling time to get it going.

 How often does a baby need to feed in the beginning?